rdkcentral/rdk-halif-test-device_settings/docs/pages/ds-fpd_TestSpec.md

 The control Panel should be able to read the data from the tool that shall recognize the text display and validate the scroll activity.
 This data should be validated to declare the test result.

-## Frontpanel Display Clock/Time Control
+## Frontpanel Clock Display Control

 |Description|L2|L3|Control Plane|
 |-----------|--|--|-------------|